 Talk about who you are and what you do

-The first tip in any professional setup is to introduce yourself by telling your name and telling what you do.
-Telling your professional title by a simple sentence of what you do is a nice way of introduce yourself to such gatherings.
+The first tip in any professional setup is to introduce yourself by telling your name and what you do.
+Telling your professional title with a simple sentence about what you do is an excellent way of introducing yourself to such gatherings.

 Make it relevant

 Take care of the context.
 It is by far the essential tip for any introduction.
-You cannot be talking about technology in an environment that has nothing to do with it and vice versa.
+You cannot talk about technology in an environment that has nothing to do with it and vice versa.

 Talk about your contribution

 In professional settings, it is paramount that you talk about what you bring to the table.
-You build your value by talking about how you have contributed to the project or the company since the new people or the people outside your circle will not know what your constructions are.
+You build your value by talking about how you have contributed to the project or the company since the new people or the people outside your circle will not know your construction.

 Go beyond what your title is

-Honestly, your job title does not mean much unless you are CEO or a Chief officer of some kind, in which case it is self-explanatory.
-Your job title does not tell much about what you do so it is better to talk about what you really do in the job.
+Your job title only means a little if you are CEO or a Chief officer, in which case it is self-explanatory.
+Your job title does not tell much about what you do, so it is better to talk about what you do on the job.